awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-ebs.md

 1. Choose **Actions**, **Launch**\.

 1. Follow the wizard to launch your instance\.
-For more information about each step in the wizard, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information about each step in the wizard, see [Launch an instance using the old launch instance wizard](launching-instance.md)\.